 Digital compass and accelerometer orientate the virtual world camera angle so no manual control is required; the visitor simply holds up the tablet to anything of interest, akin to framing a photo using the screen of a digital camera.

-The ruined St Andrews cathedral will be used for development along with an OpenSim-based reconstruction.
+The ruined St Andrews cathedral will be used for development.

 The first stage of VTW is the development of a framework to control an OpenSim avatar’s movement according to latitude/longitude values from a GPS receiver.